Kirsty Coventry elected IOC president and is first woman, first African to lead global Olympic body

 “It is a signal that we are truly global,” the Zimbabwe sports minister and two-time Olympic swimming gold medalist said.

-Her's was a stunning first-round win in the seven-candidate contest after voting by 97 IOC members.
+It was a stunning first-round win for Coventry in the seven-candidate contest after voting by 97 IOC members.

-She gets an eight-year mandate into 2033 aged just 41 — youthful by the historical standards of the IOC.
+The 41-year-old Coventry gets an eight-year mandate into 2033 with a likely early test in meeting with U.S. President Donald Trump about the 2028 Los Angeles Olympics.

+Coventry was asked at a news conference about going to the White House.

 It was the most open and hard-to-call IOC presidential election in decades with Coventry expected to lead the first round short of an absolute majority.
 Though several rounds of votes were widely predicted, she got the exact majority of 49 needed.